saurabhkankriya/SQL-sql-ex.ru-solutions/README.md

 # SQL-sql-ex.ru-solutions
-Contains approach I used and the solutions to exercises on http://www.sql-ex.ru/
+##Contains approach I used and the solutions to exercises on http://www.sql-ex.ru/

+1. Find the model number, speed and hard drive capacity for all the PCs with prices below $500.
+Solution:
+Select model, speed, hd
+from PC
-1. Select model, speed, hd from PC where price < 500
+where price < 500

+2. List all printer makers.
+Solution:
-2. select distinct maker
+select distinct maker
 from product
 where type='Printer'

+3. Find the model number, RAM and screen size of the laptops with prices over $1000.
-3. Select model, ram, screen
+Select model, ram, screen
 from laptop
 where price > 1000